irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_endpoints/friends.rst

         If set to 'Yes', use endpoint username in R-URI when calling this friend.
 If set to 'No', use called number instead.

+    Enable T.38 passthrough
+        If set to 'yes', this SIP endpoint must be a **T.38 capable fax sender/receiver**.
+IvozProvider application servers will act as T.38 gateways, routing calls through a T.38 capable carrier and bridging signalling and media from one to another.
+See :ref:`Firewall <firewall>` for port exposing concerns related to this kind of traffic.

 .. note:: Calls to *friends* are considered internal.
 That means that ACLs won't
           be checked when calling a friend, no matter if the origin of the call is a user or another friend.